-Roughly half of the women serving in the armed forces opt for a cadre career.
+Roughly half of the women serving in the Swiss Armed Forces opt for a progressive training.
 This means that it is no longer a rarity for female cadre personnel to command sections, platoons, sub-units or even battalions.

 Number and percentage of discrimination and sexual harassment complaints that are referred, investigated and acted upon.